kjubik/Microshell/README.md

 ## Description
 Project aimed at ressembling functioning of shell on Linux.
 Created for Operating Systems classes during 1st semester of Computer Science undergraduate programme.
+Graded 30 points out of 30 possible.

 ## Project requirements